hugopendlebury/gribtoarrow/readme.md

 of the module itself and any code using the library.

 GribToArrow aims to abstract away the low level detail and create a python binding which exposes the data in arrow format.
-The Apache Arrow format is rapidly becoming a key component of modern data eco-system.
-Exposing the Grib data in a modern column based tabular format allows for rapid high level development.
-Operations such as filtering, calculation, renaming, projecting, transposing and saving to files / databases becomes a breeze via the ease of integrating with high level libraries such as polars / pandas / duckdb.
+The Apache Arrow format is rapidly becoming a key component of most modern data eco-systems.
+Exposing the Grib data in a modern column based format allows for rapid high level development.
+Operations such as filtering, calculations, joining, aggregating, renaming, projecting, transposing and saving to files / databases becomes a breeze via the ease of integrating with high level libraries such as polars, pandas and duckdb.
 Additionally due to the way Apache Arrow is created the integration is typically known as zero copy meaning data can be passed between any tool which can read Apache Arrow at zero cost.

 What does this mean in reality ?
 It means you can mix and match tools.
 If you start using this library with polars but find some functionality is missing such as geospatial functions you can keep the existing logic in polars and pass the dataframe to a tool such as duckdb to perform the geospatial elements of your processing and then pass this back to polars if required (At the time of writing geoparquet is a work in progress and once this is completed work on geopolars will commence.
-However duckdb has integrated many of the geospatial function from postGIS).
+However duckdb has integrated many of the geospatial functions from postGIS).

 The python module is comprised of the following: